Eloston/disable-html5-autoplay/README.md

 * The number that appears over the icon is the number of autoplay attempts.

 When the Browser Action is clicked, a popup will appear with the following:
-* A checkbox to toggle autoplay for the current page's second-level domain.
-When unchecked, autoplay is disabled.
-When checked, autoplay is enabled.
+* A toggle switch to set the extension's mode for the current page's domain.
+The current mode is shown in the green box.
 * A section displaying the total number of autoplay attempts and the total number of media elements
 * A section with the number of media elements and the number of autoplay attempts for each media player type.